 - Use caution when trimming trees and Spanish moss to avoid disturbing roosting bats.

-- Do not attempt to handle bats without the supervision of a professional.
+- In general, you shouldn’t try to handle bats without experience or the assistance of a professional.

 - Bats are very delicate creatures and are easily injured if handled.